emerald-dao/intermediate-cadence-course/chapter4.0/day4/README.md

 ## Optional Binding

 Optional Binding is another really useful strategy we can use with optionals.
-Essentially, it lets you enter an if statement depending on whether or not a value is nil, and unwraps it:
+Using a new `if let` syntax, it lets you enter an if statement depending on whether or not a value is nil, and unwraps it if so:

 ```cadence
 let var1: Int? = nil